bennyle890/team-generator/README.md

 ## Description

 This is a teammate generator, which allows you to add your teammates to a list with their prospective emails, ID's, GitHub Usernames, etc. This repository will ask questions based off of the class of your teammate.
+The final product will be found under the webPage folder in the new.html file.

 Attached below will be a photo of what the repository will look like:

 ![Using node for the manager](./images/using-node.png)